RiftValleySoftware/baobab-test-harness/README.md

 Any resource can have a single token applied as a read permission, and a single token applied as a write permission.
 When a user accesses a resource, the tokens "owned" by that user (including the user's own resource ID) are checked against the resource read and/or write tokens.
 If they do not match, the resource is either "read-only," or "invisible" to the user.

 Tokens work by "obscurity."
-If a user doeas not have a token, then they should not ever even know the token exists (although tokens, being sequential IDs, can be guessed).
+If a user does not have a token, then they should not ever even know the token exists (although tokens, being sequential IDs, can be guessed).

 When a Manager creates a new user, that user's ID becomes another token, and is added to the Manager's "pool."